secureailabs/Development_Deprecated/README.md

 * Resource: https://localhost:6200/SAIL/AuthenticationManager/User/Login
 * Params: Add entries for Email and Password

-If the login is successful, the RestApiPortal will return an Eosb otherwise it will return error code.
+If the login is successful, the RestApiPortal will return an Eosb otherwise it will return an error code.

 Once done, stop the servers.